HacLongKym/thanhkhanh.com/wp-content/plugins/meta-tag-manager/readme.txt

 3. If enabled you can add meta tags to a specific post in it's own meta box

 == Changelog ==
+= 2.0.2 =
+* fixed front page meta tags not showing if using a static front page

 = 2.0.1 =
 * updated freemius SDK to prevent PHP notices